saileshdwivedy30/Ask-My-Email/README.md

-# 📨 AskMyEmail : DeepSeek AI-Powered RAG Assistant
+# 📨 AskMyEmail : DeepSeek AI-Powered Email RAG Chatbot

 🚀 Retrieve, analyze, and chat with your emails using an AI-powered **Retrieval-Augmented Generation (RAG)** chatbot.